-We are extremely proud to acknowledge 60 years of serving the professional Lockheed Martin and L3 Communications southern NJ engineering community.
+We are extremely proud to acknowledge 60 years of serving the professional Lockheed Martin and L3 Technologies.
+Inc. southern NJ engineering community.

 During the summer of 1944, engineers at the Camden, NJ facilities of Radio Corporation of America (RCA) attempted to create a consultative board that could represent the engineers in discussions with management.
 It was envisioned that this group would serve as a "sounding board", giving and taking recommendations, handling individual grievances, and generally working to the mutual benefit; without formal recognition as a collective bargaining unit.

 It was quickly apparent, however, that the Company would not deal with an organization of engineers unless it was officially accredited by the National Labor Relations Board (NLRB) as a legally sanctioned labor association.
 Once the engineers were apprised of this situation, they set out to form a completely independent bargaining agency, restricted exclusively to engineers.

 To this end, a committee was set up to lay the groundwork for such an organization.
 After a majority of RCA Camden engineers had signed authorization cards, a referendum vote was taken on the constitution.
 A favorable outcome resulted in formation of the Association of Professional Engineering Personnel (APEP) on December 11, 1944.